-Opportunity/Risk: “We didn’t have budget to expand our sales team.
+Opportunity/Risk: “We didn’t have the budget to expand our sales team.
 If we continued to lose business, we’d have to shut down our Northwest regional office.”

-Action: “To make up for 1:1 meetings with decision makers, I created popular quarterly events and a well-received webinar series to reach hundreds of prospects at once.”
+Action: “To make up for 1:1 meetings with decision-makers, I created popular quarterly events and a well-received webinar series to reach hundreds of prospects at once.”

 Result: “We recovered market share and increased revenue by $5M within six months.”